tvoirand/bresenham_line/README.md

 each pixel is drawn by accessing the canvas data <br>

 Added in this version:
-  - readme updated
-  - first empty value sliced out of the coordinates array
+  - case of a single point implemented